bursonic/driveMalta/Cars/Dual carriageway rules.md

 ###4395 - CARS9.8

-After a breakdown you need to rejoin the main carriageway of a multi-lane-carriageway from the hard shoulder.
+After a breakdown you need to rejoin the main carriageway of a multi-lane carriageway from the hard shoulder.
 You should:

 1. Wait on the hard shoulder until someone flashes their headlights at you
 2. Move out onto the carriageway using your hazard lights